Distance: 32 miles out and back

 Elevation gain: 1780 ft

-This, along with the Golden Gate Bridge loop ride, is unlike any other ride in Bestrides.org.
+This, along with the two San Francisco rides, is unlike any other ride in Bestrides.org.
 It’s easy and almost flat and can easily be done by a non-cyclist on a rental cruiser (ignore Mapmyride’s elevation profile—most of the “climbing” is 1-3%).
 The appeal is entirely in the scenery—you’re riding through some of the greatest redwood forests left on earth.
 It’s not my favorite Redwoods ride—that would be Big Basin, which in addition to Redwoods has wonderful climbing and descending—but it’s certainly the ride with the biggest, most awe-inspiring trees.
 (There is a list of Redwood rides on the Best of the Best page.)
 It’s in Humboldt Redwoods State Park, but the car traffic isn’t bad—since the Avenue is paralleled by the main highway just a stone’s throw to the west, all through traffic is diverted and you’ll share the road with the few cars hip enough to linger.

 (To see an interactive version of the map/elevation profile, click on the ride name, upper left, wait for the new map to load, then click on the “full screen” icon, upper right.)